-French is the language of luxe because it emerged from a culture containing all the seeds of luxury; through a process of ongoing symbiotic interaction, the language produced a unique cultural florescence.
-Its vocabulary thus evolved to capture every nuance.
+French is the language of luxe because it emerged from a culture containing all the seeds of what would become known as luxury; through a process of ongoing symbiotic interaction, the language produced a unique cultural florescence.
+Its vocabulary thus evolved to capture nuances.
 The spoken tongue has been deliberately refined to balance vowels and consonants.
 Its prosody has been perpetually polished like a precious stone.
 For example, the words "la plus élégante" are pronounced "la pluzélégante", in adherence to the phonetic rule of elision, referred to in French as liaison.
 The final consonant of a preceding word blends into the opening vowel of the word that follows.
 This is why the language enthralls the ear much like a velouté tantalizes the tongue.
 Even poisson pourri sounds poetic, though it's nothing but rotten fish.

-Some might object that Texans achieve a similar effect with such expressions as "where's the beef?" (pronounced wherezabeef).
+Some might object that Texans achieve a similar effect with such expressions as "where's the beef?" (pronounced wherzdabeef).
 While they may be capable of simulating such elegant phonetic effects, their intent is to sound laid-back and down-to-earth.
 Heaven forbid any signs of literary learning.
-Deep in the heart of Texas, elegance is no match for ease.
+Deep in the heart of Texas, ease trumps elegance.